FindMySchool LogoFindMySchool

 Best suited to families who want high academic expectations in a community-rooted, inclusive setting, and who can realistically compete for a place through Lambeth’s admissions process.
 Securing entry is where the difficulty lies, rather than what follows.

 Yes, based on both outcomes and formal evaluation.
 The most recent inspection (22 and 23 May 2024) rated the school Outstanding across all key areas, including early years, and described a calm, purposeful atmosphere with strong achievement.
-In 2024, 89% of pupils reached the expected standard in reading, writing and maths, well above the England average of 62%.
+In the 2024-25 / 2025 dataset, 90% of pupils reached the expected standard in reading, writing and maths.

 Reception places are allocated through Lambeth’s coordinated admissions process, using the published oversubscription criteria for community primaries.
 There is not a single simple catchment boundary that applies to every family, because distance, sibling links, and specific priority categories can all affect outcomes.
 Use a precise distance check from your home to the school and confirm criteria through Lambeth’s admissions guidance for the relevant year.